 - Liabilities (Notes Payable, Accounts Payable) – What you owe

-Profit and Loss or Income Statement - this is the aspect of accounting 101 where you keep track of what is coming in and going out of your business during a period of time like a month or a year.
+Accounting 101 The Income Statement shows the aspect of accounting 101 where you keep track of what is coming in and going out of your business during a period of time like a month or a year.

 Income/Revenue or Sales (Cash vs. Accrual Accounting determines when Income is recognized)